Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 The Administrative Erasure project defines this pattern: using bureaucratic processes to erase dissenters by reframing them as risks.

-Public Stigma: Once law enforcement was involved, even briefly, media could echo the narrative without liability.
+Public Stigma.
+Once law enforcement was involved, even briefly, media could echo the narrative without liability.

 What began as coverage disputes over estrogen and surgery became a manufactured threat investigation.
 That’s erasure, not error.